Allowances & Benefits home

 Modalities of payment of Danger Payer Pay

-- Add the total net annual salary at lowest level/step, to the total net salary at the highest level/step (excluding long-service and longevity steps, if any) of the local General Service salary scale;
+- Add the total net annual salary at lowest level/step, to the total net salary at the highest level/step (excluding long-service and longevity steps, if any) of the applicable 2012 General Service salary scale;

 - Divide result of (1) above by 2;